-(a) it is established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character;
+- it is established for the specific purpose of meeting needs in the general interest not having an industrial or commercial character

-(c) it has any of the following characteristics:—
+- it has any of the following characteristics:

-(i) it is financed, for the most part, by the State, regional or local authorities, or by other bodies governed by public law; or
+- it is financed for the most part by the State regional or local authorities or by other bodies governed by public law; or

-(iii) it has an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law;
+- it has an administrative managerial or supervisory board more than half of whose members are appointed by the State regional or local authorities or by other bodies governed by public law.

 Call for competition

-The formal start of the procurement process by the publication of an OJEU notice (aka Contract Notice) in the OJEU or, where permitted, by the publication of a Prior Information Notice (PIN) in the OJEU.
+The formal start of the procurement process by the publication of an FTS notice (aka Contract Notice) in the FTS or where permitted by the publication of a Prior Information Notice (PIN) in the FTS.

-Defined in the Public Contracts Regulations 2015 – a contracting authority which is expressly listed in Schedule 1 to those regulations.
+Defined in the Public Contracts Regulations 2015 as a contracting authority which is expressly listed in Schedule 1 to those regulations.

-(a) the acquisition of supplies or services, or both, intended for contracting authorities; or
+- the acquisition of supplies or services or both intended for contracting authorities or

-(b) the award of public contracts or the conclusion of framework agreements for works, supplies or services intended for contracting authorities.”
+- the award of public contracts or the conclusion of framework agreements for works supplies or services intended for contracting authorities.